Getting started with Tehama Administration

 icon.

-Grant Access to an Entire Team of Members
+Add/Propose an Entire Team of Members

 - Log in to the Tehama Web UI.

-- Click on the ROOMS tab.
+- Click on the ENCLAVES tab.

-From the 'members' screen, you will see a list of organizations that have access to the Room.
+From the 'members' screen, you will see a list of organizations that have access to the Enclave.
 (The initial setup will show only one organization.) - To the left of the Organization name, click the drop-down arrow

-- At the top of the drop-down, click the + MEMBER button
+icon to show the list of members for the organization. - At the top of the drop-down, click the + MEMBER button

 (or the + PROPOSE button if you are not a part of the connected organization). - From the ADD dialog, choose Teams.